DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 yarn start
 ~~~

-The app should run on a localhost (for instance `http://localhost:3000`).
+The app runs on localhost (for example `http://localhost:3000`).

-## Creating To Do List
+## Create To Do List

-Now you should get the DHTMLX To Do List source code.
-First of all, stop the app and proceed with installing the To Do List package.
+Stop the app and install the To Do List package before continuing.

 ### Step 1.
-Package installation
+Install the package

-Download the [**trial To Do List package**](/how_to_start/#installing-to-do-list-via-npm-or-yarn) and follow steps mentioned in the README file.
-Note that trial To Do List is available 30 days only.
+Download the [trial To Do List package](/how_to_start/#installing-to-do-list-via-npm-or-yarn) and follow the steps in the README file.
+The trial version is available for 30 days.

 ### Step 2.
-Component creation
+Create the component

-Now you need to create an Angular component, to add To Do List with Toolbar into the application.
-Create the **todo** folder in the **src/app/** directory, add a new file into it and name it **todo.component.ts**.
+Create an Angular component to add To Do List with Toolbar to the application.
+Create the *todo* folder in the *src/app/* directory, add a new file, and name it *todo.component.ts*.

 #### Import source files

-Open the **todo.component.ts** file and import To Do List source files.
+Open *todo.component.ts* and import To Do List source files.
 Note that:

 - if you use PRO version and install the To Do List package from a local folder, the imported path looks like this: